Muddy York RFC

-Muddy York RFC is Toronto's only Inclusive rugby team and Canada's second Inclusive rugby team.
-The team was founded by Dave Galbraith in 2003, and is part of the TRU and IGR organizations.
-Muddy York RFC is Toronto's first amateur gay team.
+The Toronto Muddy York Rugby Football Club is a Canadian rugby union team based in Toronto.
+Muddy York RFC was Toronto's first amateur gay team and Canada's second inclusive rugby team.
+The team is open to players of any sexual orientation and gender.
+Muddy York was founded by Dave Galbraith in 2003, and is a member of Rugby Ontario and International Gay Rugby organizations.

 Name and Coat of Arms

-"Toronto Muddy York " is a tribute to the original name of Toronto.
-The team colors – navy blue and canary yellow – come from both the City of Toronto’s coat of arms and the Rugby School in Warwickshire, where the game was created in 1823.
+"Toronto Muddy York", a reference to a historical nickname for Toronto.
+The team colors – navy blue and canary yellow – come from both the City of Toronto's coat of arms and the Rugby School in Warwickshire, where the game was created in 1823.
 Blue symbolizes tradition, loyalty, unity, and strength; while yellow symbolizes success, athletic achievements, and joy.